rossmason/glu/README.txt

    The advantage of this approach is that you don't have to edit the source file at all.

-6. Use the same approach to tell Glu where to find the static_file folder.
+9. Use the same approach to tell Glu where to find the static_file folder.
    Either edit the $GLU/settings.py file and modify the STATIC_LOCATION variable, or create another symbolic link without editing any source:

         % ln -s $GLU/static_files $GLU/src/python/static_files

-7. Right click on the 'Glu_Java' project, find the 'PyDev' menu item and select 'Set as PyDev Project'.

-8. Right click on the 'Glu_Python' project and select 'New->SourceFolder'.
-   Chose to add the 'bin' folder from the 'Test_Java' project by specifying 'Test_Java' as the project name and 'bin' as the folder name.

-9. Set 'Glu_Java' as a project reference for 'Glu_Python'.

 10. Test that your project works by right-clicking on 'starter.py' in your 'Glu_Python' project (in the src/glu folder) and selecting 'Run As -> Jython Run'.